Advice and Representation grants

 - Replacing statutory funding, including Legal Aid (where available).

 - Work that does not contribute to Justice Together’s change goals.

 - Work whose main focus is influencing around access to or provision of housing, healthcare, destitution, the right to work or challenges to the existence of detention, bail from detention or conditions in detention.
 We will consider applications that focus on providing specialist legal advice in detention settings.

 - Work that is not legally charitable including work for private benefit.

 If you are interested in making an application:

 - book a place and join one of our virtual Q&A sessions

 - contact us to arrange an initial phone call

 Roll-out of advice and representation grants

-Please join our mailing list to find out when grants open in new areas.
+Please join our mailing list to find out more about new areas open for grants.